 Postwar explorations in surrealism were strongly influenced by structuralist language theories and the concept of the gap between language and meaning.
 The Treachery of Images is depicting simple imagery of the pipe and contrasting statement "This is not a pipe", so it displays thesis of the difference between signifier and signified object to the spectator.
 Particularly this René Magritte painting was the introduction to Pop art and inspired its development.
 Relation between Magritte and contemporary art was further examined trough the homonymous publication of Michel Foucault and also shown within the exhibition Magritte and Contemporary Art: The Treachery of Images in 2006-2007 at the Los Angeles County Museum of Art.

 Featured image: René Magritte - The Treachery of Images,1948 via wikiart

 Leonora Carrington was important multidisciplinary woman artist within the surrealist movement, active and recognized by its founders, especially between 1937 and 1947.
 Her roles of a writer, painter, sculptor, weaver and a mother affected her body of work.
 In her painting Ulu’s Pants, she explored Celtic mythology as well as Mexican cultural tradition to create a hybrid and monstrous characters, shape-shifters which elaborate ideas of self-analysis on symbolic level.
-Within the great labyrinth of human existence trough time, various incarnations meet and unite different socio-psychological theories of both western and latin world.
+In this great surrealist painting, within the great labyrinth of human existence through time, various incarnations meet and unite different socio-psychological theories of both western and latin world.

 Featured image: Leonora Carrington - Ulu's Pants, 1952 via mysearchformagic © Estate of Leonora Carrington / ARS